-Episode 18 of the I Am Multicultural Podcast is the story of Ilene and Jorge, how they met and how they are raising their multicultural daughter to Love her mixed heritage, which includes their Jewish Russian Filipino, Puerto Rican + African American, Colombian and Mexican heritages.
+Episode 18 of the I Am Multicultural Podcast is the story of multiracial parents of mixed heritage Ilene and Jorge, how they met and how they are raising their daughter to love her mixed heritage, which includes their Jewish Russian Filipino, Puerto Rican + African American, Colombian and Mexican heritages.

 We had a fascinating conversation about cultural identity and how it significantly shapes everything from personality to relationships, to communication styles, traditions to raising kids.

 - Growing up in a bicultural, bilingual, dual religion family and being made fun of for not looking Filipino or white enough and for having “stinky ethnic food”

 - Learning about yourself and your identity while growing up with Russian – Filipino parents who are unapologetically proud of their heritage

 - Why Ilene naturally gravitates to people who are different and what it means to be Afro-Latina